Fast Bankruptcy Service in Hawaii

 You Will Be Allowed To Continue Paying Any Secured Debts

 A secured debt is one where your creditor has a lien or security interest in something you own.
 For instance, if you’re paying off your car or house, these creditors have a security interest in the house or car.
 In most cases you will be able to continue paying on the secured debts without losing them.
-Conversely, you will be given the opportunity, if you so desire, to return these assets back to the creditor and erase all responsibilities for continuing to pay these debts.
+You will also be given the opportunity to return these assets back to the creditor and erase all responsibilities for continuing to pay these debts.

 The law encourages you to keep paying any obligations that you desire to pay.
 Your creditors will love you for it; they just can’t legally force you to keep paying.